7

 Activities City & Guilds of London Art School

-The most anticipated event during the year is the exhibition of the Foundation, which completes the training cycle: students show their art objects from different materials, paintings, sketches and other works.
+The most anticipated event during the year is the exhibition of the Foundation, which completes the cycle: students show their art objects from different materials, paintings, sketches and other works.

 Also during the school year, students are offered special school visits to the annual London Crafts Week, which takes place in May each year.
 Students get acquainted with the ancient practices of wood and stone carving, making paints from natural pigments, gilding.
 Staff members hold demonstrations, talks, and even carving competitions, and visitors are encouraged to try their hand at many areas of creativity.